West 32nd: Plot

 While Juhn's being demoted, Kim meets Hee, the mistress of the recently deceased Chun.
-Kim has a light conversation with Hee before being interrupted by Det.
-Park who tells Kim that he doesn't belong here and that Kim should leave.
-Juhn goes down to a restaurant known as the Korean Mob's headquarters for business.
-Where he meets with the street bosses for his reckless behavior, one of the bosses tells Juhn that another mobster Kyuc will be taking over and that Juhn is not to set foot into the Room salon until they give the okay.
-The angry Juhn disobeys orders and brings Kim to the Room salon again where Kim meets Hee for a second time and is able to give Hee his business card before getting kicked out.
-After the two are kicked out Kim And Juhn go to a bar where Juhn starts talking about old times and how he knows Lee from back in the day when they both went to high school together.
+Kim has a light conversation with Hee before being interrupted by Detective Park, who tells Kim that he doesn't belong here and that Kim should leave.
+Juhn goes down to a restaurant, where he meets with the street bosses for his reckless behavior.
+One of the bosses tells Juhn that another mobster, Kyuc, will be taking over, and ban Juhn from the salon.
+The angry Juhn disobeys orders and brings Kim to the Room salon again, where Kim meets Hee for a second time and is able to give Hee his business card before getting kicked out.
+After the two are kicked out, Kim and Juhn go to a bar, where Juhn starts talking about his past.
+Juhn reveals that he and Lee went to high school together.
 Kim then starts pressing Juhn to talk about the case.
-Juhn finally gives in and talks about the murder telling Kim that Chun was a snake.
+Juhn finally gives in and talks about the murder, telling Kim that Chun was a snake.
 And that anyone would have wanted him dead hinting that Kevin might have not been involved in the murder but the organization.

 While Juhn is having problems of his own Kim is in the same situation.
 Whereas Kim's Bosses at his law firm are telling him to cut a deal with the District Attorney's office saying that they don't want to pursue the case for fear of losing.
 Kim tells Lee about the situation and Lee disagrees saying that there's something more they have to do.
 Kim then sets a meeting with Lee and Hee.
 Hee, who cannot speak a word of English and Kim who cannot speak a word of Korean, needs Lee to translate for them, Kim starts the recorder and asks Lee to have Hee begin.
 During the conversation Hee starts to reveal shocking facts about the murder.
 Such as how she saw a young boy come out of Chun's car after the shooting.
 Hee then reveals that she also saw Juhn at the night of the murder.
 Lee who is shocked from hearing all the details finally realizes that her brother was the one who committed the murder.
 She then keeps the information about her brother being there from Kim telling him that it was Juhn and only Juhn who was there at the night of the murder.
 Lee who now is distraught calls Juhn feeling she has nowhere else to go.